burakbayramli/kod/loogle/README.md

 Index and search your local hard drive

 Indexes all pdf, djvu, txt, epub files under a given directory, saves the index, and allows search on these indexed documents.
-Allows updates, and deletes of files already indexed.

 Point to any directory, specify an index database name, loogle will index all books, documents for you.
 Content extraction is done through